timkelty/craftcms-site-sync/README.md

 - [ ] Value/label usability improvements (`toggleLabelId`)
 - [ ] Fix compatibility with CP Field Links
 - [ ] Change "Title" name if there is a custom.
+- [ ] Implement getElementValidationRules to add errors to the element